How Much Is Jade Worth? (2025 Jade Price Guide)

 However, even within a single color category, subtle variations in tone and saturation can significantly impact price.

-For example, a piece with a slightly more vivid green or less visible impurities will cost exponentially more.
+For example, a piece with a brighter green or fewer visible flaws will cost much more.

 2. Transparency: The Inner Glow

-Have you ever held a piece of jade up to the light and noticed how it seems to glow from within?
+Have you ever held a piece of jade up to the light and noticed how it seemed to glow from within?
 That’s transparency at work.

-The most prized jade, particularly jadeite, has a translucence that allows light to pass through, giving it a soft, luminous quality.
+The best jade, especially jadeite, has a clear look.
+This lets light shine through, giving it a soft glow.

 Opaque jade, while still beautiful, doesn’t usually fetch the same prices.